Asset Processor Service

 Standalone Docker

-docker build -t modelibr-worker src/worker-service
+docker build -t modelibr-asset-processor src/asset-processor

 docker run -d \